 Transparency: transparency is a prerequisite of accountability.
 While there might be commercial confidentiality concerns or concerns over operational continuity during any process of delegation or redelegation of a TLD, the final decision and the rational for that decision should be made public or at least be subject to an independent scrutiny as part of an ex-post assessment of service performance.

-Independence of oversight: Oversight should be independent of the IANA functions operator and should assure the accountability of the operator to the global multi-stakeholder community;
+Independence of oversight: Oversight should be independent of the IANA functions operator and should assure the accountability of the operator to the (inclusive) global multi-stakeholder community;

-Independence of policy from IANA: the IANA operator should be independent of the policy processes.
+Independence of policy from IANA: the IANA funtions operator should be independent of the policy processes.
 Its role is to implement changes in accordance with policy agreed through the relevant bottom up policy process [Note: this does not pre-suppose any model for separation of the policy and IANA roles.
 The current contract already requires such separation];

 Protection against Capture: safeguards need to be in place to prevent capture of the service and of any oversight or stewardship function;

 Performance against service level commitments and against the agreed policy base.
-This should be monitored and there should be a mechanism to ensure that failures are corrected;
+This should be monitored and there should be a mechanism to ensure that failures are corrected; provision for a fall back in case of total service failure (ie takeover)

-Appeals: In cases of any significant and irreversible decision (redelegations, for example), there should be an appeals process open to the key parties and this should be open to public scrutiny;
+Appeals: In cases of unfair and/or any significant and irreversible decision (redelegations, for example), there should be an appeal process open to the key parties and this should be open to public scrutiny; There should be redress safeguards in place to right all wrongs.

 Service levels: The performance of the IANA functions must be carried out in a reliable, timely and efficient manner.
 It is a vital service and any proposal should ensure continuity of service over the transition and beyond, meeting a recognised and agreed quality of service and in line with service-level commitments;